A-Kiwams/ionic5-webview/README.md

 This can be fixed in 2 possible ways:

-1. Update Node.js to the latest stable release
+1. Update Node.js to the latest stable version
-2. Use --openssl-legacy-provider optionOpen: This means instaed of running "ionic serve", run "set NODE_OPTIONS=--openssl-legacy-provider && npm run start" instead and the application will load.
+2. Use --openssl-legacy-provider option: This means instaed of running "ionic serve", run "set NODE_OPTIONS=--openssl-legacy-provider && npm run start" instead and the application will load.

+- Open an issue if the above does not solve the problem

 Tutorials on [Blog4Dev website](https://www.blog4dev.com/convert-website-into-an-app/)